What is formaldehyde?

 The International Agency for Research on Cancer (IARC) recently concluded, based on human exposures in the workplace, that formaldehyde can cause nasopharyngeal cancer (cancer of the nose and throat).
-IARC also found limited evidence that formaldehyde may cause other respiratory tract cancers, and a possible link with leukemia.
+IARC also found limited evidence that formaldehyde may cause other respiratory tract cancers and a possible link with leukemia.
 Previously, the U.S. Environmental Protection Agency had classified formaldehyde as a “probable” human carcinogen, based on studies of laboratory animals repeatedly exposed to high levels of formaldehyde.

 What can I do to reduce formaldehyde in my home?

 There are practical steps you can take to reduce your exposure to formaldehyde in your home.
 Levels can be reduced whether you are building a new home, remodelling an older home, or seeking to reduce exposure from sources you may have in your home.
-The most effective way to reduce formaldehyde in indoor air is to remove or reduce sources of formaldehyde in the home and avoid adding new sources.
+The most efficient way to reduce formaldehyde in indoor air is to remove or reduce sources of formaldehyde in the home and avoid adding new sources.
 Formaldehyde from sources such as pressed wood products can take years to off-gas.
 Additionally, porous materials and furnishings can absorb formaldehyde and re-emit it later.
 Thus, avoidance of sources and prevention of emissions from the start is best.

 Make Smart Choices When Building a Home or Remodelling

-Whether you are doing the work yourself, or working with a contractor, there are some practical steps you can take to reduce your exposure to formaldehyde.
+Whether you are doing the work yourself or working with a contractor, there are some practical steps you can take to reduce your exposure to formaldehyde.

 Avoid the use of bare, uncoated urea-formaldehyde (UF) pressed wood products.
-UF products, such as particleboard, are often used to cover large areas, and therefore can emit relatively high amounts of formaldehyde.
+UF products, such as particleboard, are often used to cover large areas, and, therefore, can emit relatively high amounts of formaldehyde.

 Use formaldehyde-free building materials.
 It is often possible to substitute other materials for pressed-wood products.
-Examples of formaldehyde-free materials include lumber, gypsum board, some hardboard products, stainless steel and other metals, adobe, bricks, tile, and other masonry, and plastic.
+Examples of formaldehyde-free materials include lumber, gypsum board, some hardboard products, stainless steel and other metals, adobe, bricks, tile, and plastic.
 Use insulation materials that emit little or no formaldehyde, too; request emission test results to document low emissions.
 Formaldehyde emitted from insulation materials installed in the ceiling or walls can enter living spaces in the home.

 Use low-emitting building materials.
 If you still prefer or need a pressed wood product, there are products available that emit very low amounts of formaldehyde.
-Pressed wood products glued together with phenol formaldehyde (PF) resin or methylene diisocyanate (MDI) resin emit much less formaldehyde than UF products when new.
+Pressed wood products glued together with phenol-formaldehyde (PF) resin or methylene diisocyanate (MDI) resin emit much less formaldehyde than UF products when new.
 These products also emit less formaldehyde over time because they are more resistant to water vapor.
 PF and MDI products are often labeled as “exterior grade” or “moisture resistant” by the construction industry.

 Avoid products with urea-formaldehyde-based coatings.
-Cabinets, solid and laminate wood floors, and furniture are sometimes sealed with a coating that emits very high amounts of formaldehyde when new.
+Cabinets, solid and laminate wood floors and furniture are sometimes sealed with a layer that emits very high amounts of formaldehyde when new.
 This finish is known as an acid-catalyzed urea-formaldehyde coating.
 Typically this product is either factory-applied or applied by a commercial floor contractor in a two-part process; it generally is not available to consumers.
 You should contact the product’s distributor or manufacturer to ask if the product or floor finish considered for use in your home is of this product type, and avoid being in the home when the product is applied.